Ultimate-Huskies/bbpress-digest/readme.txt

 * Released on
 * Maped bbPress Digest settings capability.
 Fixed missing settings in new bbPress version.
 * Removed profile settings made for core from bbPress user edit page.
 Fixed double profile settings on bbPress user edit page.
+* Improved profile settings saving.
+Fixed issue where forums wouldn't be unselected if all forums or unsubsciption is chosen later.

 = 2.0 =
 * Released on 11th August 2012